varayush007/Codebasics-Q-A/README.md

 - I don't see power pivot. how can I enable it?

+# Using Custom CSV Files
+This project is designed to work with a specific CSV file format, but it can be adapted to use your own CSV file.
+To do so, follow these steps:
+- Ensure that your CSV file has at least two columns: one for the questions and another for the answers.
+- Update the csv_file variable in the langchain_helper.py file to point to the path of your CSV file.

 # Project Structure

 - main.py: The main Streamlit application script.